Pontius Pilate: Late antique and early medieval art

 The older Byzantine model of depicting Pilate washing his hands continues to appear on artwork into the tenth century; beginning in the seventh century, however, a new iconography of Pilate also emerges, which does not always show him washing his hands, includes him in additional scenes, and is based on contemporary medieval rather than Roman models.
 The majority of depictions from this time period come from France or Germany, belonging to Carolingian or later Ottonian art, and are mostly on ivory, with some in frescoes, but no longer on sculpture except in Ireland.
 New images of Pilate that appear in this period include depictions of the Ecce homo, Pilate's presentation of the scourged Jesus to the crowd in John 19:5, as well as scenes deriving from the apocryphal Acts of Pilate.
 Pilate also comes to feature in scenes such as the Flagellation of Christ, where he is not mentioned in the Bible.

 Christ before Pilate on the Hildesheim cathedral doors (1015).
 A devil whispers in Pilate's ear as he judges Jesus.

 The eleventh century sees Pilate iconography spread from France and Germany to Great Britain and further into the eastern Mediterranean.
 Images of Pilate are found on new materials such as metal, while he appeared less frequently on ivory, and continues to be a frequent subject of gospel and psalter manuscript illuminations.
 Depictions continue to be greatly influenced by the Acts of Pilate, and the number of situations in which Pilate is depicted also increases.
 From the eleventh century onward, Pilate is frequently represented as a Jewish king, wearing a beard and a Jewish hat.
 In many depictions he is no longer depicted washing his hands, or is depicted washing his hands but not in the presence of Jesus, or else he is depicted in passion scenes in which the Bible does not mention him.

-Despite being venerated as a saint by the Coptic and Ethiopian Churches, very few images of Pilate exist in these traditions from any time period.
+Despite being venerated as a saint by in the Ethiopian Churches, very few images of Pilate exist in these traditions from any time period.